tensorflow/docs/site/en/api_docs/python/tf/keras/losses/CosineSimilarity.md

 <!-- Placeholder for "Used in" -->

-Note that it is a negative quantity between -1 and 0, where 0 indicates orthogonality and values closer to -1 indicate greater similarity.
+Note that it is a number between -1 and 1.
+When it is a negative number between -1 and 0, 0 indicates orthogonality and values closer to -1 indicate greater similarity.
+The values closer to 1 indicate greater dissimilarity.
 This makes it usable as a loss function in a setting where you try to maximize the proximity between predictions and targets.
 If either `y_true` or `y_pred` is a zero vector, cosine similarity will be 0 regardless of the proximity between predictions and targets.

 `loss = -sum(l2_norm(y_true) * l2_norm(y_pred))`